kriswallsmith/FacebookBundle/README.md

 Introduction
 ============

+Note: this branch is compatible with releases of Symfony2 in the 2.0.x branch.

 This Bundle enables integration of the Facebook PHP and JS SDK's.
 Furthermore it also provides a Symfony2 authentication provider so that users can login to a Symfony2 application via Facebook.
 Furthermore via custom user provider support